How We Position Your Business

 The Problem: "We've been in business since 1987" is a fact, but unless prospects specifically value longevity, it's not differentiation.
 It's trivia.

-The Fix: Start with what prospects care about, then work backward to find differences that connect.
+How We Avoid It: We start with what prospects care about, then work backward to find differences that connect.
 Tenure only matters if they've been burned by new firms.
 Size only matters if they need scale.
-Match differentiators to actual decision criteria.
+We match differentiators to actual decision criteria.

 Mistake 2: Claiming Differentiation Without Contrast